vermagautam85/export-ms-teams-chats/README.md

 ![Example of Exported Chat](example.png)

+## Note
+I don't currently use Teams for school nor work.
+While I have access to a Teams environment for testing, I don't have major incentives to develop new features.
+There are quite a few forks of this project: these may have new features or capabilities that aren't in mine: https://github.com/evenevan/export-ms-teams-chats/forks.
+I encourage you to have a look into which may be best for you, but know I have not looked into any of them in depth and can not endorse any of them in particular.

 ## Introduction

 I want to export my Microsoft Teams messages.
 Despite being both a dominant product in the market segment and run by a trillion dollar company, Teams doesn't have a native way for end users to export messages for work or school accounts.